hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610274v3-discrete-audio-tokens-more-than-a-survey.md

 ---
 layout: default
-title: Discrete Audio Tokens: More Than a Survey!
+title: "Discrete Audio Tokens: More Than a Survey!"
 ---

 # Discrete Audio Tokens: More Than a Survey!